isa-nurbek/leet-code-challenges/Arrays/03-Hard/04-Min Rewards/README.md

 Write a function that takes in a list of scores and returns the minimum number of rewards that you must give out to students to satisfy the two rules.

-You can assume that all students have different scores; in other words, the scores are all unique.
+You can assume that all students have different scores; in other words, `the scores are all unique`.

 ## Sample Input